auspicious3000/WaveNet-Enhancement/README.md

 bawn_ll_multi_gpu_train.py trains the likelihood model with a fixed prior model.

 generator_ll.py builds a fast sample by sample generator for the prior or the likelihood model.
-It generates pseudo clean prediction using the current model as described in the our paper.
+It generates pseudo clean prediction using the current model in the iterative training process as described in the our paper.

 ## Train Prior Model